umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/index.md

 ## Showing more than 199 items in Kudu

-Larger sites can often have more than 199 items in various folders, and you only have to view 199 files/folders by default.
+Larger sites can often have more than 199 items in various folders and by default, you can only view 199 files/folders.

 That can be increased by doing the following: